 Steuben - Cherryfield is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 3,661 people and just one neighborhood, Steuben - Cherryfield is the 125th largest community in Maine.

-Because occupations involving physical labor dominate the local economy, Steuben - Cherryfield is generally considered to be a blue-collar town.
-44.24% of the Steuben - Cherryfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Steuben - Cherryfield is a blue-collar town, with 44.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Steuben - Cherryfield is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Steuben - Cherryfield who work in office and administrative support (12.88%), teaching (11.44%), and farm management occupations (9.77%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Steuben - Cherryfield has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Steuben - Cherryfield has few renters and college students.
 But the biggest reason it is quieter in Steuben - Cherryfield than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Steuben - Cherryfield may be for you.

-One of the nice things about Steuben - Cherryfield is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Steuben - Cherryfield is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The population of Steuben - Cherryfield overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Steuben - Cherryfield, 21.08% have at least a bachelor's degree.